dbissell6/DFIR/Explorations+Reflections3.md

 For example, the Relic Maps challenge was very similar to a previous HTB problem that involved getting a file from a netcat connection, so knowing this path helped us solve it more easily.

-Another significant success was being able to solve every challenge in the MISC category.
+Another significant success was being able to solve every challenge in the MISC category for both CTFs.
 This was the first time I was able to solve a hard problem in an HTB CTF.
 The Misc categorys easier challenges involved general container escapes, the harder ones were more like questions on Hackerrank or Leetcode interview questions.